mbabynames search ✿

 Lavender Elizabeth

-Lavender translates to "noble and strong".
+Lavender translates to "purple flower".
 Elizabeth to "pledged to God".
 Together they create a full-name meaning with real texture.
 The longer Elizabeth (4 syllables) builds on the shorter Lavender, giving the name forward momentum.

 Lavender trails off with a gentle -r.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a contrasting sound create the best flow.

 Lavender Rose